jeremiafourie/job_card_management/DATABASE_DESIGN.md

 ## Current Gaps / Improvement Ideas
 - Add Room migrations (currently destructive) and enable `exportSchema=true` for migration tests.
 - Normalize photos into a `job_photos` table (category + notes) to remove JSON handling and simplify sync/conflict resolution.
-- Add a unique index on `purchase_receipts.purchaseId` once one-to-one receipts are permanent.
+- Add a unique index on `job_purchases(id)` is implicit; receipt fields are single-instance.
+If multiple receipts are needed later, split into a dedicated table.
 - Store relative media paths (vs. full `file://` URIs) plus metadata (size/hash) to support backup/restore and sync validation.
 - Consider triggers or app-level validation to keep `statusHistory` monotonic and to reject out-of-order status changes.